AllanBlanchard/tutoriel_wp/english/basic-instructions-and-control-structures/introduction.md

 then nothing has to be assured in order to conclude the truth of $C$.

-On the hand, in order to prove that a certain premise is true, it might be necessary to employ other inference rules which would lead to something like this:
+On the other hand, in order to prove that a certain premise is true, it might be necessary to employ other inference rules which would lead to something like this:

 -> $\dfrac{\dfrac{}{\quad P_1\quad} \quad \dfrac{P_{n_1}\quad P_{n_2}}{P_n}}{C}$ <-

-This way a we obtain step by step the *deduction tree* of our reasoning.
+This way, we obtain step by step the *deduction tree* of our reasoning.
 In our case, the premises and conclusions under consideration will in general be *Hoare triples*.